ashivercoding/JumpstartSalesProject/README.md

 # Data Structure & Initial Checks

 The company's main database structure as seen below consists of one table, sales_dataset, with a total row count of 9,994 records.
-A description of each table is as follows:
+A description of the table is as follows:

 <img src = "https://github.com/user-attachments/assets/aaf62d0a-86e2-429a-8f60-ea709ce8d764" width=200 />